Frequently Asked Questions

 How do telehealth sessions work?

-Telehealth sessions allow us to meet virtually during the COVID-19 pandemic.
+Telehealth sessions allow us to meet virtually (using your computer, phone, or tablet).
 I use a HIPAA-compliant videoconferencing platform to keep your information private.
-Prior to each session, you will receive a link via email, which will allow you to access this platform at the time of your session.
+Prior to each session, you will receive a link that will allow you to access this platform at the time of your session.
 If we experience technical difficulties (due to poor internet connections, power outages, etc.), I will call you to troubleshoot or reschedule our session.

 The Therapeutic Process